INS Mahe (2023): Construction

-The steel cuttting of the first ship of the class was completed by 1 December 2020 at BY 523 of the shipyard.
+The steel cutting of the first ship of the class was completed by 1 December 2020 at BY 523 of the shipyard.
 The keel laying ceremony of the ship was conducted on 30 August 2022.
-The first three ships of the class, christened as Mahe, Malwan and Mangrol were launched simultaneously launched on 30 November 2025.
+The first three ships of the class, christened as Mahe, Malwan and Mangrol were simultaneously launched on 30 November 2023.
 The delivery of the first ship was then scheduled in 2024.

 The ship was delivered to the Indian Navy on 23 October 2025.
 Commander Amit Chandra Choubey is the Commanding Officer (Designate) of the ship.

-The ship is scheduled to be commissioned on 24 November 2025 at the Naval Dockyard (Mumbai).
-The ship's crest features the Urumi, the flexible sword of Kalaripayattu.

 Namesake

 The ship, Mahe, was named after the former minesweeper that was in service with the Indian Navy between 1983–2006.
-The minesweepers and these vessels inherit their name from multiple ports, in this case Mahé, of India to represent the strategic importance held by these establishments.
+The minesweepers and these vessels inherit their name from multiple ports, in this case Mahé, of India to represent the strategic importance held by these coastal towns.
+The ship's crest features the Urumi, the flexible sword of Kalaripayattu, a traditional martial art form from the state of Kerala, where the ship was built.

+Service

+INS Mahe was commissioned on 24 November 2025 at the Naval Dockyard (Mumbai) by the Chief of Army Staff (CoAS), General Upendra Dwivedi.
+The ceremony was hosted by Flag Officer Commanding-in-Chief, Western Naval Command, Vice Admiral Krishna Swaminathan.

 Design

-The basic design of the ship has been sourced from Kochi-based Smart Engineering & Design Solutions followed by detailed design by the shipyard.
+The basic design of the ships have been sourced from Kochi-based Smart Engineering & Design Solutions (SDES) followed by detailed design by the shipyard.
 Additionally, Finland-based Surma provided the signature management software and design inputs for combat survivability features.
 The ships are being constructed as per the classification rules of Det Norske Veritas (DNV).
-The ship has an indigenous content of over 80%.
+The ships have indigenous content of over 80%, with equipment and materials being sourced from Bharat Electronics, Mahindra Defence, and Larsen & Toubro among others.

+Mahe-class has a displacement of 896-1100 t.
+The class of warships is considered as the largest warship of the Indian Navy to be designed and propelled by pump-jet technology.
+The warship is equipped with three marine diesel engines, developing a power output of 6 MW, and is coupled with a water jet each.
+By dimensions, the ship measures 78 m by length and 11.36 m by width with a draft of 2.7 m.
+The ships offers a maximum speed of 25 kn and a maximum range of 1800 nmi at a speed of 14 kn with an endurance of 14 days.